How Much Does an MBA Cost?

 • Work Study

-Some schools offer work-study opportunities.
-Participants complete tasks for their school.
-Their income goes directly toward tuition.
+Some schools offer work-study opportunities through which participants complete tasks for their schools, with their income applying directly to tuition.
 Common work-study positions include receptionist and office assistant.
-Learners can also apply for government-funded work studies by completing the FAFSA.
+Learners can also apply for government-funded work studies by completing FAFSA forms.

 • Veteran Benefits

 The United States Department of Veterans Affairs (VA) provides education benefits for veterans and their dependents.
 The VA does so under the GI Bill®.
-Learners can use these funds on tuition, fees, and books.
-Some VA funds may apply toward housing costs.
-Veterans receive a set amount of funds.
-They can use this money to earn a degree.
+Learners can use these funds for tuition, fees, and books.
+Some VA funds may apply to housing costs.
+Veterans receive a set amount of funds to earn degrees.

-Despite rising interest rates and college expenses, students can help lower their MBA degree costs.
+Despite rising interest rates and college expenses, students can lower their MBA degree costs through various means.
 We explain how in this section.

-Students who earn an accelerated degree may spend less than other learners.
+Students who enroll in accelerated MBA degrees may spend less than other learners due to their abbreviated graduation timelines.
 However, these learners may not have time to work during their studies.
 As a result, they may need to borrow money to cover living expenses.

 Public schools receive state tax funds to subsidize costs.
 For this reason, these schools can charge less, especially for in-state students.
-In-state learners come from households that make tax contributions that fund the school.
 However, some schools charge all enrollees in-state tuition, regardless of residency.

 Federal loans do not require repayment until after graduation.
 However, learners should consider making payments while in school.
-This can help them avoid high loan payments.
-Borrowers should prioritize paying off unsubsidized loans with the highest interest rates first.
-These loans begin accumulating interest right away.
+Doing so can help them avoid higher loan payments.
+Borrowers should prioritize paying off unsubsidized loans with the highest interest rates first, which begin accumulating interest right away.

 Will an MBA increase my salary?